HuidaeCho/canopy/TECHNICAL_MANUAL.md

 1. All NAIP tiles in the input physiographic regions are first selected using an SQL statement to select the input physiographic IDs.
-2. If the mosaicked file with the analysis year set by the `canopy_config` file exists the function ends.
-If no mosaiked layer with the analysis year exists then the process continues.
+2. If the mosaicked file with the analysis year set by the `canopy_config` file exists, the function ends.
+If no mosaiked layer with the analysis year exists, the process continues.
 3. Input tiles to be mosiacked are products from `canopy.clip_final_tiles` with the prefix `cfr`.
 4. Mosiacking occurs using `arcpy.MosaicToNewRaster` to create the output